 A spectrum of SN1987a, showing the emission from the warm dust in the ring, detected by Spitzer (green), and the cold dust now seen by Herschel at much longer wavelengths (blue).
 The lines are the theoretical emission lines, and the points are the measurements from Spitzer and Herschel.
 Image credit: ESA/NASA-JPL/Caltech/UCL

-Twenty three years after the initial explosion the Herschel Space Observatory observed the supernova remnant.
+Twenty three years after the initial explosion, in 2011, the Herschel Space Observatory observed the supernova remnant.
 As well as the warm dust in the glowing ring, the new measurements have shown that there is dust in the centre of the remnant with a temperature of below -250 Celsius, just 20 degrees above absolute zero.
 There is much more of this cold dust than the warm dust previously seen – in fact, enough to form more than 200,000 Earths.
 The wavelengths observed by Herschel are crucial to detecting this dust, as its very low temperature means that it is not detectable at other wavelengths.

 “We didn’t expect to see SN1987A when we planned the survey,” explains Margaret Meixner, from the Space Telescope Science Institute in Baltimore, USA, and who leads the HERITAGE survey for which these observations were taken.
 “Based on our existing knowledge of dust in supernovae, we could not have anticipated that Herschel would have detected this source.
 It has definitely been one of the biggest surprises of our project,” she adds.